Slavery Statement

 Future Action Update

-Further to our assessment, over the course of the next financial year it was felt appropriate to focus efforts on reinforcing communication regarding the newly introduced whistle-blowing policy and the business and supply chain risks pertaining to modern slavery and human trafficking.
+Further to our assessment, over the course of the next financial year attention will be focused on sustaining communication of the company’s policy regarding modern slavery and human trafficking.

 J.F Woolridge CBE DL